 Primary Supervisor: Prof. A. Bowie, Trinity College Dublin, Ireland

-Title: Exploring the role of mitochondria and metabolism in human inflammasome activation by RNA viruses
+Title: Exploring the role of mitochondria and metabolism in human inflammasome activation by RNA viruses such as Influenza virus, RSV and SARS-CoV-2

 Collaborators: Prof. J. Hiscott, Institute Pasteur-Rome, Italy; Dr. K. Pardali, AstraZeneca, Gothenburg, Sweden